 I am not a doormat type of submissive wife.
 I don’t believe that God ever intended for women to endure abusive behaviour from their husbands when He commanded wives to submit.
 Godly submission is not the same thing as doormat submission.

 With being said, I am a submissive wife to Marcus.
 I fully and completely trust in his authority over me.
-I have no problem in supporting him in the big and small decisions for our family.
+There is no problem in supporting him in the big and small decisions for our family.
 I know his heart towards me and our children.
 He wants the best for us.
 I know this deep down in my soul.
 I know he would lay down his own life for our family.
 He adores me and cherishes me.

 Submission is not in our nature – our flesh cries out for our selfish desires.
 But, when a man loves his wife like Marcus loves me, being submissive is much, much easier to choose.